Healthy Homes Assessment Makara Beach

 Insulation Makara Beach

-Ceiling and underfloor insulation is required to all rental homes as of July 1st, 2019.
-All landlords and property managers have to ensure that the insulation meets current quality.
-In some instances, old ceiling insulation as well as insulation within the subfloor space might need to be filled with or replaced.
+Ceiling and underfloor insulation is a requirement for all rent houses since 1 July 2019.
+Property managers and landlords must make sure that the insulation meets this new standard.
+In some instances, old ceiling insulation as well as insulation within the subfloor space may need to be filled with or replaced.

-A well-insulated house can reduce condensation and lessen the likelihood of mould and dampness and also makes it easier to the home to hold the heat.
+A well-insulated property can help control condensation and lower the chance of mould and dampness and also makes much easier to allow the household to hold the heat.

 Insulation requirements to meet the R-values for your area

-The "R" stands for thermal resistance and it is a measurement of how well insulation resists heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" signifies thermal resistance and is a gauge of how well insulation can withstand heat flow.
+The more high the R-value, better the insulation.

 Learn more about the Healthy Homes insulation quality.